Quantum Replica Exchange: From bottlenecks to acceleration

 \begin{proposition_}[Slow mixing Hamiltonians, informal] Consider the Hamiltonian $H = - J\sigma^z_i\sigma^z_j + H_\rest$.
 Assume that $[H_\rest, \sigma^z_i] = [H_\rest, \sigma^z_j] = 0$, and $\lrnorm{H_\rest}\leq C_0$ for a constant $C_0$ independent of $J$.
 Then, for a sufficiently large coupling $J$ at a fixed inverse temperature $\beta$, the mixing time of $ \lind_{(H, \beta,\mathcal{S}, \gamma)}$ satisfies:

 where the coupling operators in $\mathcal{S}$ are single-site. \end{proposition_} From the above proposition, we can see that a single strong ferromagnetic bond can create an exponentially difficult bottleneck for Hamiltonians with a commuting cut, which leads to an exponentially small spectral gap with respect to $J$ by \cref{eq:mixingTime_pre}.
+More generally, the same effect can arise from a variety of local features that impede single-site dynamics, not only the ferromagnetic bond.